crosstool-ng/crosstool-ng.github.io/_pages/docs/5_Toolchain_Usage.md

         $ make
         $ make DESTDIR=/path/to/staging install

-iii) Use separate staging and sysroot directories.
+ -  **Option iii)**: Use separate staging and sysroot directories.

-        In this scenario you use a staging area to install programs, but you do not pre-fill that staging area with the toolchain's sysroot.
+    In this scenario you use a staging area to install programs, but you do not pre-fill that staging area with the toolchain’s sysroot.
 In this case the compiler will find the system includes and libraries in its sysroot area but you have to pass appropriate `CPPFLAGS` and `LDFLAGS` to tell it where to find your headers and libraries from your staging area (or use a wrapper).

         $ ./configure --build=<build tuple> --host=<host tuple>          \
                       --prefix=/usr --enable-foo-bar...                  \